Post Tagged with: "Philosophy"

 Book review: Popper, All Life is Problem Solving

 Karl Popper’s All Life is Problem Solving is a wonderful collection of his speeches and shorter writings in two parts: Questions of natural science and Thoughts on history and politics.
 I first discovered Popper through The Open Society and its Enemies, a vehement defence of democracy against totalitarianism.
-Many of the themes he explored there are naturally to be found in this much slimmer book.
-Two particular ideas are relevant today: the logic and evolution of scientific theory and his […]
+Many of […]

 What Is Money? – Frederic Bastiat – Mises Daily